MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-A-General/part-110-Contribution-Expenditure-Limitations-Prohibitions/section-110.1.md

 (iii) In every odd numbered year, the Commission will publish in the Federal Register the amount of the contribution limitation in effect and place such information on the Commission's Web site.

-(2) For purposes of this section, *with respect to any election* means -
+(2) For purposes of this section, *with respect to any election* means—

 (i) In the case of a contribution designated in writing by the contributor for a particular election, the election so designated.
 Contributors to candidates are encouraged to designate their contributions in writing for particular elections. *See* 11 CFR 110.1(b)(4).